Former Army Secretary John Marsh laid to rest in Virginia

 Marsh, who also served four terms as Virginia’s 7th District congressman, died Feb.
 4 at Blue Ridge Christian Home in Raphine.
 He was 92.

-Among the mourners who gathered Friday for Marsh’s funeral at the Virginia Museum of the Civil War and burial at New Market Battlefield State Historical Park was former vice president and secretary of defense Dick Cheney.
+The Northern Virginia Daily reports that former Vice President Dick Cheney was among the mourners who gathered Friday for Marsh’s funeral at the Virginia Museum of the Civil War and burial at New Market Battlefield State Historical Park.

 After leaving Congress in 1971, Marsh served as an assistant secretary of defense and national security assistant to Vice President Gerald Ford, whom he later served as presidential counselor.
 He served as Army Secretary from 1981 to 1989.